 - Kosher salt and freshly ground black pepper

 - 1 boneless leg of lamb, 5 to 6 pounds, butterflied

-1 Put onion, garlic, rosemary, lemon zest, apple cider vinegar, and olive oil into a food processor and pulse to combine.
+1 Make the marinade: Put onion, garlic, rosemary, lemon zest, apple cider vinegar, and olive oil into a food processor and pulse to combine.
 (If you don't have a food processor, just chop the onions, garlic, and rosemary very well and combine with the rest.)

-2 Sprinkle a generous amount of salt and pepper over the lamb.
+2 Marinate the lamb: Sprinkle a generous amount of salt and pepper over the lamb.
 Place marinade and lamb into a 1-gallon freezer bag.
 Spread marinade over all sides of the meat.
 Seal the bag and refrigerate for 1 to 2 hours.

-6 Transfer to a cutting board with a well to catch the juices.
+7 Let rest before cutting: Transfer to a cutting board with a well to catch the juices.
 Cover with aluminum foil and let rest for 5-10 minutes.
 Remove the skewers if you are using any.
-Cut across the grain, 1/4 to 1/2-inch thick slices.
-Serve slices on a warm platter; pour meat juices over the slices.
-Serve with mint jelly or horseradish.
-Serves 8-10.